An example of my dog tuning into my feelings

 A few weeks ago I started a new intimate relationship with someone.
 It was the first for me in 23 years, and at the age of 51, was a bit of a scary prospect.
 So it was going to be a time with opportunities for personal growth!

 One of my 3 dogs, Archie, goes everywhere with me.
-He has done since the day I brought him home 2 1/2 years ago.
-I was fortunate that my new love interest was also a dog owner and was happy for me to bring Archie along too when I visited him.
+He has done since the day I brought him home.
+I was fortunate that my new love interest was also a dog owner and was happy for me to bring Archie along when I visited.

-Archie is an excitable young Labrador retriever.
-On my first visit he appeared to display his usual enthusiastic, energetic and inquisitive self, running around exploring the new house.
+On my first visit Archie appeared to display his usual enthusiastic, energetic and inquisitive self, running around exploring the new house.
 On the second and third visits he seemed more nervous, anxious about crossing the living room floor, reluctant to enter the kitchen.
 The most extreme behaviour was him sitting on the sofa, whining when I left the room, unprepared to join me until I came back to collect him.

 I was puzzled, trying to work out what things might have freaked him out.
 Then at the following visit his anxiety seemed reduced.
 I started to think about Archie's behaviour and how it matched my own feelings.
 His nervousness in the living room had occurred on a visit that I had felt particularly anxious and uncertain of myself I had felt challenged by my surroundings and how I felt about myself.
 The more I considered it I saw that Archie's confidence has grown with each visit, as I had got more relaxed in this new situation.

 I have been able to become more aware of the role I play in my relationships.
 I have had a tendency to compromise my own needs because I am frightened of speaking up.
 Maybe it's to do with trying to stop rejection.
 My new relationship turned out to give me the opportunity to repeat this old pattern but also choose to change it.